adam-stokes/bummyjab/src/posts/2015-04-22-extending-juju-plugin-basics-in-go.md

 template: single.hbs
 ---

-This is a quick introduction on extending Juju with plugins.
+This is a quick introduction on extending Juju with plugins written in Go.
 What we'll cover:

 * Setting up your Go environment
 * Getting the Juju source code